TorDij/vid_game_success_rate_classification/README.md

 - **Recall** : Fraction of positives that were correctly identified
 - **F1 score** : What percent of positive predictions were correct?

-Below, we will be using classification models such as logisitic regression, random Forest Classification, Stochastic Gradient Descent and Ridge Classification.
+Below, we will be using classification models such as logistic regression, random Forest Classification, Stochastic Gradient Descent and Ridge Classification.

 ### 1. Logistic Regression
 Logistic Regression is a good model to use as it is good in handling non-linear relationships between predictors and response variable.